dapak2002/Programming-Languages-Report/Assignment3/LambdaFun/README.md

     - else remove the head of the list, add 1, and return the tail of the list

 - even
+    - if the list is empty return true
+    - else

+- append
+    - if list is empty add element to list as head
+    - else add element to the end of the list as tail

 - reverse
+    - if list is empty return the empty list
+    - else

 - weave
+    - if list is empty then return empty list
+    - else

 * Make drawings that contain pictures of the heap illustrating your algorithms.